How to Install Waterfox on Debian

 Warning: The following commands permanently delete your Waterfox profile data including bookmarks, saved passwords, browsing history, and custom settings.
 Export any data you want to keep before proceeding.

-With the APT method, Waterfox stores user data in your home directory:
+For tarball installations, Waterfox stores user data in your home directory:

 rm -rf ~/.waterfox